 Associate Director of Bands

 Prior to moving back to Texas, Mr. Sitzman was on the band staff at Union High School in Tulsa, Oklahoma.
-During his tenure at Union, Mr. Sitzman was fortunate to work with students ranging from sixth grade beginners all the way up the ladder to graduating seniors.
-In his five years, the marching band at Union was a Bands of America Regional Medalist, Grand National Finalist, and the band medaled in all five years at the Oklahoma Bandmasters Association State Marching Championships.
-His concert ensembles have performed varying levels of literature and have been consistent sweepstakes award winners.
-One of the highlights of his time at Union was taking his 8th grade Symphonic Band to the 2017 state convention where they performed as an Oklahoma Music Educators Association Honor Band.
+During his tenure at Union, Mr. Sitzman was fortunate to work with students in grades 6-12 from 2012-2017.
+In those five years, the marching band at Union was a Bands of America Regional Medalist, Grand National Finalist, and the ensemble medaled in all five years at the Oklahoma Bandmasters Association State Marching Championships.
+His concert ensembles performed varying levels of literature and were consistent sweepstakes award winners.
+A highlight of his time at Union was taking his 8th grade Symphonic Band to the 2017 state convention where they performed as an OkMEA Honor Band.

 Prior to teaching at Union, Mr. Sitzman taught privately and worked with many high school bands across Texas, Arkansas, and Oklahoma while obtaining a bachelor’s degree in music education from the University of Arkansas in Fayetteville, Arkansas.
 During his time at the U of A, Mr. Sitzman became an established horn player in the Northwest Arkansas region; performing with the Symphony Orchestra, Wind Ensemble, Brass Choirs, and Brass Ensembles at the University.